fredn21/Q3_Assignment/README.md

-This repository outlines my answer to 'Homework Question 3', the text below outlines where the data came from.
+This repository outlines my answer to 'Homework Question 3', the text below states where the data came from.

 DATA
 ====